Skip to Content

 Needle and Thread Stitching

-Next, work about 1/8 inch from the edge using a zigzag or whipstitch pattern.
+Start stitching 1/8 inch from the edge with a zigzag or whipstitch pattern.

 Frequently Asked Questions (FAQs)